fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_48.jpg)

-Figure 6.48: Output with positional arguments
+Caption: Output with positional arguments

 Exercise 98: Creating a print Function That Writes to stderr